onionpancakes/henge/README.md

 ;; Use a vector with keywords.
 (t/compile [:div {::t/classes [:foo :bar]}])

-;; Or a map with values as condition expressions.
+;; Or a map with values, each as a condition expression.
 (t/compile [:div {::t/classes {:foo true
                                :bar (= 0 1)}}])
 ```